jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Of course, countless others with such outlier mentalities were simply forgotten, their lives unrecorded.
 Yet, the list of unique individuals, whose chances to survive in the wild are at least suspect, is huge.
 Yet, these people keep making huge contributions to civilization and technological evolution.

+And it's not just notable people.
+The fact that people will learn how to use available technologies and resources to build homes, teach kids, farm food, fix machines, process claims all the while finding minute ways to advance civilization is amazing.

 The reason for any individual's genetics, thoughts, or actions is still very much up for debate.
-But the fact there is a niche inside a technological ecosystem is apparent.
+But the fact there is a niche inside a technological ecosystem being filled by a person is apparent.

 The ones we remember had success because diversity is ecosystem security.
 Thus, it was for genotype and phenotype, and so it is for extended phenotype too.
 Biology grew to have countless species of trees, insects, birds, mammals, predators and so on.
 Thus evermore diverse human genotype and phenotype got a shot to play the game because of the need for diversity when co-evolving with tools.